Vedant-Asati03/Aurras/README.md

 - **mpv or libmpv not found**:

-  Aurras requires different setups depending on your platform:

   **Windows**: Aurras includes bundled MPV DLLs, so this error shouldn't occur.
-If you still see MPV-related errors, try reinstalling Aurras with `pip install --upgrade --force-reinstall aurras`.
+If you see MPV-related errors, try reinstalling with `choco upgrade aurras`.

-  **Linux/macOS**: Install MPV via your package manager:
+  **Linux/macOS**:

+  - If installed via **package manager** (AUR, Homebrew): This should not happen as dependencies are automatically managed.
+Try reinstalling: `yay -S aurras` or `brew reinstall aurras`
+  - If installed via **pip**: Install MPV manually first:

   ```bash
   # Fedora/RHEL
   sudo dnf install mpv